ValtteriL/iec62443-svv-demo/SVV-1.md

 |CR 7.4 Control system recovery and reconstruction|Components shall provide the capability to be recovered and reconstituted to a known secure state after a disruption or failure.|
 |CR 7.6 Network and security configuration settings|Components shall provide the capability to be configured according to recommended network and security configurations as described in guidelines provided by the control system supplier.
 The component shall provide an interface to the currently deployed network and security configuration settings.|
 |CR 7.7 Least functionality|Components shall provide the capability to specifically restrict the use of unnecessary functions, ports, protocols and/or services.|

+### Security requirements applicability

+#### CR 1.1 Human and user identification and authentication

+The component has a web interface, which requires password authentication to use.
+The user identification and authentication is based on a password, there is only a sigle user thus no username is required.

+Possible functional test cases:
+- Test greeting generator with valid input (correct password, some name)